1. Start with a performance review

 Check in every quarter to continue the conversation

 Once you’ve had your career development talk, don’t put the conversation on the backburner.
-Instead, continue to have conversations quarterly to check in on progress as you get closer to the next performance review.
+Instead, continue to have conversations quarterly to check in on progress as you get closer to the next mid-year review.

 Get feedback on the process